EquorumProtocol/Equorum-Protocol/WHITEPAPER.md

 ---

-**Document Version:** 1.0
+**Document Version:** 1.1
-**Last Updated:** December 19, 2025
+**Last Updated:** December 30, 2025
-**Status:** Early Stage Development
+**Status:** Early Testing Phase

 **Disclaimer:** This whitepaper is for informational purposes only and does not constitute financial advice.
-The Equorum Protocol is in early-stage development.
+Equorum Protocol is in early testing with temporary admin controls.
+The protocol has not been externally audited.
+Use at your own risk.
 All features and timelines are subject to change.